Return to Photo Index Return to Clickable Map Return to Home Page

 Buchara, Uzbekistan

-Members of the Soviet Union Survivalists staving off thirst with delicious melons (tourists are advised against drinking the local water).
+Members of the Soviet Union Survivalists staving off thirst with delicious melons (tourists were advised against drinking the local water).

 Prior to arriving in Tashkent, I eagerly awaited a swim in the hotel's pool - that is, until witnessing the murky, green color! -